 We moved from the observation that, when the sharing-sets become large, then they are at the same time heavy to manipulate and, at least for a subset of the variables involved, light as far as information content is concerned.
-We thus introduce a new representation $SH^{W}$ for set-sharing made of two components.
+We thus introduce a new representation for set-sharing made of two components.
 They are both sharing-sets.
 However, while the second one is interpreted in the usual way, the first component records worst-case sharing assumptions of sets of variables.

-We define the operations required for the analysis with $SH^{W}$ , and we prove them correct.
-We also introduce a safe optimization that is very effective in practice.
+We define the operations required for the analysis with this representation, and we prove them correct.
+We also introduce two safe optimizations that turn out to be very effective in practice.

-We then show how $SH^{W}$ supports a variety of widenings.
+We then show how the proposed representation supports a variety of widenings.
 One of those is a simple adaptation of Fecht's idea.
 Others are much more sophisticated and involve only a limited precision loss.
 However, in spite of thorough experimentation (of which only a tiny fraction can be reported here) we found that the first widening we propose is hard to improve on, provided Pos is included in the domain.
 This suggests that what is lost by this widening is mostly constituted by ground dependencies, and these can be recovered (and improved) by the Pos component.
 We show that when Pos is not included, a widening based on cliques of sharing pairs is preferred.
-Since some authors advocate the use of SH without coupling it with Pos (we do not share this view), this is an important message for them.
+Since some authors advocate the use of Sharing without coupling it with Pos (we do not share this view), this is an important message for them.
+Among the contributions of this paper we would like to stress the following: we present a data-flow analysis for groundness, freeness, pair-sharing, and linearity, with unprecedented levels of precision and efficiency.
+With the implementation described in this paper, the CHINA analyzer is able to honor one of its most important design goals: never crash (e.g., by exhausting all the available memory), always terminate with a correct result and in reasonable time.